jigoshop/Jigoshop-eCommerce/readme.txt

 == Frequently Asked Questions ==

-= Will Jigoshop work with X theme? =
+= Will Jigoshop eCommerce work with X theme? =

-Jigoshop will in theory work with any theme, but of course, certain parts may need to be styled using CSS to make them match up.
-We've added default styling for Twenty Ten (the WordPress default theme) and we also offer <a href="http://www.jigoshop.com/product-category/themes/">premium themes optimised for Jigoshop</a>.
+Jigoshop eCommerce will in theory work with any theme, but of course, certain parts may need to be styled using CSS to make them match up.
+We've added default styling for Twenty Thirteen,Twenty Fourteen,Twenty Fifteen,Twenty Sixteen and...WooThemes.
+We're developing custom themes for the plugin - they should be available soon!

-If you need a theme built, or have a theme that needs styling, <a href="http://jigowatt.co.uk/contact/">give us a shout</a> and we may be able to assist.
+If you need a theme built, or have a theme that needs styling, <a href="http://www.jigoshop.com/contact/">give us a shout</a> and we may be able to assist.

-= Can I have Jigoshop in my language =
+= Can I have Jigoshop eCommerce in my language =

-Jigoshop comes with a .po file and is localisation ready in over 10 languages.
+Jigoshop eCommerce comes with a .po file and is localisation ready in over 10 languages.
-You can also <a href="http://forum.jigoshop.com/kb/customize-jigoshop/languages">create your own translations</a> for Jigoshop.
+You can also <a href="http://forum.jigoshop.com/kb/customize-jigoshop/languages">create your own translations</a> for Jigoshop eCommerce.

 = Which payment gateways do you have? =

 Take a look through <a href="http://forum.jigoshop.com/kb/jigoshop-settings/payment-gateways">our list of payment gateways</a>.
-There are some free ones that are included with Jigoshop, and even more are available <a href="http://www.jigoshop.com/product-category/extensions/">on jigoshop.com</a>.
+There are some free ones that are included with Jigoshop eCommerce, and even more are available <a href="http://www.jigoshop.com/product-category/extensions/">on jigoshop.com</a>.

 = Will tax settings work in my country? =

-Jigoshop has a flexible tax rule system which allows you to define tax rates per country - it should allow you to do what you want.
+Jigoshop eCommerce has a flexible tax rule system which allows you to define tax rates per country - it should allow you to do what you want.

-= I need hosting! =

-You're in luck!
-We offer <a href="http://jigowatt.co.uk">optimised hosting packages</a> starting from 10 GBP per month.

 = I need help! =